Pfoxj/Main/contents/builders-day/index.md

 - name: Vlad Zamfir
   subtitle: Ethereum
   image: /static/img/people/vlad_zamfir.jpg
-  bio: 'Vlad is a researcher on the Ethereum PoW algorythm candidate, thought leader on ASIC-hard PoW, reputation systems, incentivized file-sharing, as well as the incentivization layer for the semantic web project, Cryptoswartz.
-Ethereum is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third party interference.'
+  bio: Vlad Zamfir is a researcher and Blockchain architect at Ethereum, focused on blockchain efficiency, security, scaling, and on the ethics of decentralization.
   isScienceFair: false
   home: London
 - name: Wendy Hanamura